In this post you’ll learn …

 - Repaint your home every 7-10 years.
 You may have to do it more often if you live in a climate with extreme temperatures.

 Hope these tips help.
 Good luck with your project!
 Stop back and leave us some feedback about your project.
+For more information about adding a sunroom to your home, schedule a free in-home estimate with Patio Enclosures today.

 Learn More About Our Sunrooms